grouzen/cl-ngxmpp/README.md

 - [ ] Asynchronous high-level interface
 - [ ] Try to split out xeps/async/etc functionality into different packages
-- [ ] Make an account with the name `cl-ngxmpp-say-hello-bot@someserver.foo`, then change the example of `echo-bot` so that it says me 'hello man!', so any user of the library can send me this funny message just running the example ;)
+- [ ] Make an account with the name `cl-ngxmpp-say-hello-bot@someserver.foo`, then change the example of `echo-bot` so that it says me 'hello man!', and any user of the library can send me this funny message just running the example ;)
 - [ ] Develop a simple bot for conferences based on 'Markov chains' as a yet another example

 # Architecture Overview